-On your revision timetable:
+• On your revision timetable:

 - 1. Enter your commitments times when you will not be able to do homework or revision. - 2.
 Enter 'appointments with yourself', one big thing per day that is really important to you and hopefully fun to do. - 3.
 Enter the extra revision classes you are going to attend at lunch times or after school.
 Discuss these with your teachers. - 4.
 Enter your revision plan onto the remaining time slots: what you intend to do in each hourly or half-hourly period. - 5.
 Your booklet contains a revision calendar up to the start of the written examinations.
 You should create your own for the period during the exams, taking into account when you have an exam. - 6.
-Mark with an asterisk those topics that you think you will need more time on and those that are really important.
-Cover these first.
+Mark with an asterisk those topics that you think are areas to develop from your mocks.
+Try to go back over these topics more often, noting down gaps and errors.